valentinbuck/Gmap-Vue/gmap-vue/README.md

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).

-You need a Google API key to be able to make it work.
+You need a Google Places API key to be able to make it work.
+You need to enter it into Gmap-Vue/gmap-vue/plugins/gmap.js file, line 7.